benbjohnson/httpng/README.md

 ## DESCRIPTION

 Httpng is a local server that you can run if you want to use HTML5 & CSS3 to design but you want to export the page elements as PNGs.
+The server uses the [html2canvas]([http://html2canvas.hertzen.com/]) library to render the elements on the screen.
+Please see the limitations section of this README for more information about what can and cannot be rendered.

 Httpng follows the rules of [Semantic Versioning](http://semver.org/).